 This is called a spoliation letter and it requests:

 - other documents and records that may be used in your claim.

 Contacting a Truck Accident Lawyer in Fort Lauderdale

 Destroying evidence in truck crashes in hopes of deleting any signs of liability (or criminal activity) is illegal.
 If you were a truck accident victim, a truck accident lawyer in Fort Lauderdale can help you obtain the evidence needed to prove your case.
-Wolf & Pravato can help you recover compensation for your damages and can assist in preventing trucking companies from destroying evidence in truck crash cases.
+The Law Offices of Wolf & Pravato can help you recover compensation for your damages and can assist in preventing trucking companies from destroying evidence in truck crash cases.
 Contact us today at (954) 522-5800.